 June 23 Deutschland Entkorkt: Uncorking Germany’s Best

 Germany has some of the world's most challenging vineyards to maintain.
 Steep slopes, eroding hills, and climate change all collaborate to make viticulture a harrowing challenge for even the most seasoned winemaker.
 However, the effort is well worth it.
 The country’s wines are mainstays of any sommelier's toolkit for food-and-wine pairings.
 It’s here where Riesling finds its ancestral home and is readily consumed in all styles from bone-dry to semi-sweet.
 Fresh, bright, and food-friendly reds are also comfortably at home in German vineyards and on dinner tables all over the world.
-Segelbaum serves up a delicious exploration of the wines of Germany and their rich histories.
+Segelbaum is joined by Amy Waller, ambassador of Wines of Germany for the US, for a delicious exploration of the wines of Germany and their rich histories.

 Wine Tasting Kit Information